itayYaakov/AnomalyDetectionWebAPP/README.md

-Up next, we will have to download the .ZIP file of the app, and extract.
+Up next, clone this repository or download the .ZIP file of the app, and extract.
 Go to the [repository's webpage](https://github.com/itayYaakov/AnomalyDetectionWebAPP), and follow the instructions :

 1. Press the 'Code' tab, and press the 'download' button as shown below